Ronih95/UAV-Thesis/README.md

 **Spearman rank correlation** between each feature and the fault label is computed; the 20 features with the highest absolute correlation are visualized.

-**Why Spearman?** Pearson correlation measures linear relationships.
-The fault–feature relationship may be monotonic but non-linear; Spearman captures such relationships as well.
+**Why Spearman?** Pearson only catches linear relationships.
+The connection between features and faults can be non-linear and Spearman handles that.

 ### §2.4 — Power Spectral Density (PSD)